danfuzz/samizdat/doc/samizdat-0/library-meta.md

 **Note:** This is a constant map value, not a function.

-#### `makeLibrary map <> map`
+#### `makeLibrary context <> context`

-Takes a library binding map and returns one that is just like the one given, except that the key `"LIBRARY"` is bound to the given map.
+Takes a library context (map of variable bindings) and returns one that is just like the one given, except that the key `"LIBRARY"` is bound to the given map.
 This makes a `LIBRARY` binding into a form suitable for passing as the library / global context argument to evaluation functions (such as `sam0Eval`), in that callees can rightfully expect there to be a binding for `LIBRARY`.